doubtfire-lms/doubtfire-web/README.md

 **Note:** You may need to install `grunt-cli` globally in Linux using `sudo`.

-Lastly, to compile and run a watch server and web server, use `grunt`:
+Lastly, to compile and run a watch server and web server, use `npm install`:

 ```
-$ grunt
+$ npm install
 ```

+This will automaticall run the angular 1 `grunt watch`, and the angular 7 `ng serve`.

 You can then navigate to the Doubtfire web interface at **http://localhost:8000**.